An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Related Work on Internet Data, Cyberbullying, and COVID-19

 However, consider the two following similar findings from these works.
-The model fit by \cite{karmakar2020evaluating} reveals an increase in mean trend from around March to May of 2020, while the model constructed by \cite{bacher2022covid} shows that the deviation from predicted log search intensity increases roughly around the same time frame.
+The model fit by \citet{karmakar2020evaluating} reveals an increase in mean trend from around March to May of 2020, while the model constructed by \citet{bacher2022covid} shows that the deviation from predicted log search intensity increases roughly around the same time frame.
 One important distinction, though, is that the Bacher-Hicks study includes data from before January 2020 and slightly after.
 Bacher-Hicks claims, further, that this rise in the March-May period was just an increase back to levels before the onset of the pandemic, and that COVID-19 had disrupted cyberbullying.
 In the absence of a wider time frame in Karmakar's paper, one may conclude an increase in cyberbullying discourse on Twitter, but this may very well suggest a return to pre-pandemic levels as Bacher-Hicks describes.
 Again, one cannot say that this necessarily extends to cyberbullying events, but how it becomes a trending topic over time.
 Furthermore, social media and search engines are used with different motives in mind, which may result in discrepancies in findings \citep{li2021comparing}.

-The work done by \cite{babvey2021using} motivates our decision to employ an NLP model in an attempt to retain true cyberbullying events.
+The work done by \citet{babvey2021using} motivates our decision to employ an NLP model in an attempt to retain true cyberbullying events.
 They query Twitter for keywords associated with abusive speech and then run a machine learning model to discard tweets that are likely not abusive.
 By using such methods, they are able to have more confidence that their data can represent actual cyberbullying events.
 They compare two sets of data collected before and after March 2020 to gauge the effect of COVID-19 and the associated interactions with cyberbullying.
 Their results show an increase in prevalence of abusive and hateful tweets once the pandemic-era lockdowns began.

-Thus, to address these above-mentioned issues, we instead opt to use NLP methods to avoid the issue of covering cyberbullying discourse rather than potential cyberbullying events.
+Usage of NLP methods can help avoid the issue of covering cyberbullying discourse rather than potential cyberbullying events.
 The use of a larger time frame along with a more continuous time series approach allows one to see whether COVID-19 has a sustained effect on Twitter cyberbullying, or if previous findings may have been coincidences or one-time occurrences.
 Now, the data collection and NLP filtering procedure are discussed.